CICE-Consortium/Icepack/_sources/science_guide/sg_tracers.rst.txt

 Thus for cesm or topo melt ponds, :math:`h_{pnd}` can be considered the actual pond depth, :math:`h_{pnd}a_{pnd}` is the mean pond depth over the sea ice, and :math:`h_{pnd}a_{pnd}a_i` is the mean pond depth over the grid cell.
-These quantities are illustrated in :ref:`fig-tracers`.
+These quantities are illustrated in Figure :ref:`fig-tracers`.
+The graphic on the right illustrates the *grid cell* fraction of ponds or level ice as defined by the tracers.
+The chart on the left provides corresponding ice thickness and pond depth averages over the grid cell, sea ice and pond area fractions.

 .. _fig-tracers: